Lukas Enembe: Embezzlement allegations

 In September 2017, Enembe was called on by the Corruption Eradication Commission as a suspect in a graft case; supporters of Enembe protested at the National Human Rights Commission, claiming that the issue was politicized due to the 2018 gubernatorial election in Papua.
 The Commission later named Enembe as a witness in a graft case involving misappropriation of scholarship funds in Papua, and Enembe met with the Commission face-to-face to clarify his wealth report.

 In September 2022, it was reported that Enembe was under investigation by Indonesia's Anti-Corruption Commission for allegedly since 2017 having misappropriated 560 billion rupiah (approximately $56 million AUD) of state funds, reportedly spending a significant proportion of the money at casinos in Singapore and Australia.
 Enembe's reported official salary was less than AUD$1,000 (approximately 10 million rupiah) a month.
-Enembe denied the charges, claiming that they were politically motivated due to his membership of the Democratic Party.
-Enembe is declared as a suspect in the case, instead of merely a witness by the Corruption Eradication Commission.
+Enembe denied the charges, claiming that they were politically motivated due to his membership in the Democratic Party.
+Enembe was declared as a suspect in the case, instead of merely a witness by the Corruption Eradication Commission.

-During the investigation, Enembe claimed that he can't answer the summons by the Anti-Corruption Commission to go to Jakarta for questioning as he has problems speaking and moving, and he also has a neurological disorder.
+During the investigation, Enembe claimed that he could not answer the summons by the Anti-Corruption Commission to go to Jakarta for questioning as he had problems speaking and moving, and he also had a neurological disorder.
 The Anti-Corruption Commission agreed to conduct the questioning in his own home.
-He is guarded by hundreds of locals armed with bows while he is being questioned by Indonesia's Anti-Corruption Commission in his own home.
+He was guarded by hundreds of his supporters armed with bows while being questioned by Indonesia's Anti-Corruption Commission in his own home.

 Arrest

-In 10 January 2023, Enembe is arrested by Corruption Eradication Commission.
-After his arrest, some of his supporters attacked a Indonesian National Police Mobile Brigade Corps base in Jayapura, Papua with arrows and rocks.
-Some of his supporters also carried sharp weapons, but his supporters are dispersed by the police without further incident.
-Nineteen of his supporters are arrested by the police.
-Enembe is immediately flown to Jakarta, and the police claimed that there are no further incidents in Jayapura.
-During the scuffle in Sentani Airport while Enembe is being flown out to Jakarta three of his supporters are shot by the police.
-Two of them are injured, and one of them died.
+On 10 January 2023, Enembe was arrested by the Indonesian Corruption Eradication Commission.
+After his arrest, some of his supporters attacked an Indonesian National Police Mobile Brigade Corps base in Jayapura with arrows and rocks.
+Some of his supporters also carried sharp weapons, but his supporters were dispersed by the police without further incident.
+Nineteen of his supporters were arrested by the police.
+Enembe was immediately flown to Jakarta, and the police claimed that there were no further incidents in Jayapura.
+During the scuffle in Sentani Airport while Enembe was being flown out to Jakarta, three of his supporters were shot by the police.
+Two of them were injured, and one of them died.